We earn a commission for products purchased through some links in this article.

 Both of you should add all of the important phone numbers to your mobile.
 That way you won’t have to dig out your hospital notes and risk leaving them behind when you head for the hospital.
 Include the number of your community midwife, the labour ward, ambulance control, your GP and all your babysitters.

 If you have other children, reassure them about who they’ll be looked after by when you’re having the new baby.
 They’ll be excited too, so be careful they don’t feel left out.
-Ask them to help you get the baby’s bed ready or let them choose a gift for them.
+You might want to ask them to help you get the baby’s bed ready or let them choose a gift for them.